AhmedElgarnousy/Advanced_ES_Diploma/Notes/01_Arch_Interfacing_Part1/01_Intro.md

 ### Introduction

-session: intro 1
+Session: Intro 1

 - ==Embedded SW job is to make machine smarter==

   - vehicles, watches, washers

-- more domains IOT, Embedded linux
+- More domains IOT, Embedded linux

 - Importance of details and deep understanding
   - Different MCUs, Architectures, more projects